The 20 Best Sega Genesis Beat ‘Em Up Games

 • Release Year: 1995

-Why It’s Worth Playing: It’s one of the most stylish and original games on the system.
-While brutally difficult, the inventive presentation, killer soundtrack, and unique premise make it a standout beat 'em up that feels like a playable graphic novel.
+Why It’s Worth Playing: Comix Zone is one of the most stylish and original games on the system.
+While brutally difficult, the inventive presentation, killer soundtrack, and unique premise makes it a must-play for anyone who appreciates video games as an art form.

 Cyborg Justice